 Hence, oppressive regimes put restrictions on digital privacy tools or ban them.
 It's important to note that even in countries where VPNs are permitted, you cannot use them for downloading copyrighted material, cyberbullying, breaching security systems, and other unlawful activities.

 On a side note, VPN restrictions in designated areas do not necessarily mean that VPN usage is unlawful.
 Colleges and workplaces are prime examples.
-Places like these often restrict VPN traffic and block social media websites and streaming services to prevent students/workers from consuming distracting content.
+Places like these often restrict VPN traffic and block social media sites and streaming services to prevent students/workers from consuming distracting content.

 Here’s a list of countries where VPNs are illegal.

 North Korea: The government of North Korea has a reputation for censorship, which includes blocking access to various social media sites.
 The country's citizens are limited to using a national intranet called "Kwangmyong" instead of the World Wide Web.
-The legality of VPNs in North Korea is unclear, with some reports suggesting that they are prohibited, while others suggest that certain providers might be allowed.
+The legality of VPNs in North Korea is unclear, with some reports suggesting that they are prohibited, while others indicate that certain providers might be allowed.

 Russia: There are strict laws on VPNs in Russia, and they can be considered partly illegal.
-That is because VPN providers require the government’s approval, for which they must follow a framework that includes logging data and banning certain sites/services.
+That is because VPN providers require the government’s approval, for which they must follow a framework that includes logging data and banning specific sites/services.
 Today, unapproved VPNs in Russia are against the law, and users can face a fine of 300,000 RUB.

-Belarus: Belarus has implemented a crackdown on the use of VPNs and other technologies that hide Internet usage.
+Belarus: Belarus has implemented a crackdown on using VPNs and other technologies that hide Internet usage.
 VPNs and Tor have been added to a list of sites with limited access even though the country’s law does not explicitly declare VPNs unlawful.
 In 2015, it was announced that Tor would be blocked, and this was confirmed to be in effect by late 2016.
 Despite the risk of fines for users who are caught, people continue to use VPNs in Belarus.

-Countries Where VPNs Are Partially Restricted
+Countries Where VPNs Are Restricted

 Most countries do not ban VPNs entirely.
-Rather, they place certain restrictions to maintain some form of control over the citizens.
+Instead, they place certain restrictions to maintain some form of control over the citizens.
 For instance, such countries often only allow VPNs by specific providers who have agreed to share user data with the government.

 Now, let’s look at a list of countries that have partially restricted VPNs.

 China: VPNs are not technically illegal in China.
 However, the government has cracked down on unlicensed VPN providers.
-At the same time, the Great Firewall of China is in full force right now with restrictions on social media websites like YouTube, Instagram, and Facebook.
+At the same time, the Great Firewall of China is in full force right now, with restrictions on social media websites like YouTube, Instagram, and Facebook.
 These platforms are also blocked on government-approved VPNs.

 Iran: Using VPNs in Iran is permitted only if you choose from government-approved VPN providers.
-However, accessing sites that are frequently blocked by the government, such as Facebook, Twitter, and YouTube, through VPNs has become a problem for many.
+However, accessing sites frequently blocked by the government, such as Facebook, Twitter, and YouTube, through VPNs has become a problem for many.

 Oman: Although using VPNs is not unlawful in Oman, the government has banned many unlicensed VPNs.
 Only licensed VPNs are allowed because the government censors the Internet heavily and regularly tracks potential criminal activities.